tymyrddin/purple/source/docs/knowledge-transfer/choreography.md

 ## Core principles

-* Actionable, Not Archival: Playbooks must be used in the heat of the moment, not shelved.
+* Actionable, not archival: Playbooks must be used in the heat of the moment, not shelved.
-* Tailored, Not Generic: Built from your own scenarios and incidents, not vendor boilerplate.
+* Tailored, not generic: Built from your own scenarios and incidents, not vendor boilerplate.
-* Living Documents: Easy to update as threats evolve and teams change.
+* Living documents: Easy to update as threats evolve and teams change.
-* Role-Friendly: Clear enough for new joiners, detailed enough for seasoned responders.
+* Role-friendly: Clear enough for new joiners, detailed enough for seasoned responders.
 * Transferable: Formats that survive staff turnover and team rotation.

 ## How it works